manishwalhekar/90DaysOfDevOps/2025/shell_scripting/README.md

 Add comments in the script to explain the purpose and logic of each part.

 Good luck with the User Account Management challenge!
 This challenge will test your ability to interact with user input, manage user accounts, and perform administrative tasks using bash scripting.
-Happy scripting and managing user accounts!
+Happy scripting and managing user accounts!-